Canadian Stunner Danielle Knudson Flaunts Insane Body As She Suns On A Yacht In A Bikini

 Danielle looked every inch the siren in the alluring bikini.
 The 30-year-old stunner showed off her modeling chops by striking a sultry pose, flaunting her killer curves as she sunbathed on the elegant-looking yacht.
 With one hand resting on the boat railing and the other thrown up in the air in a coquettish gesture, the barefooted hottie showed off her curvy hips and chiseled thighs as she placed one leg in front of the other, slightly bending her knee.
 Her ripped abs and tiny waistline were also on display, as was her perky chest.

 Aside from showing off her incredibly toned body, Danielle also offered fans a splendid view of Italy in the captivating photo.
-A majestic, mountainous landscape stretched in the background, with a picturesque coastal city unfolding at the foothill of the impressive forest-strewn mountain chain.
+A majestic, mountainous landscape stretched in the background, with a picturesque coastal city unfolding at the foot of the impressive forest-strewn mountain chain.
 The calm blue sea sparkled at her back, dotted by several yachts and other sailing vessels visible in the distance.

 Danielle shared more incredible views from her Italian vacation in her Instagram stories.
 Fans who want to see more of the Canadian lingerie model can follow her on social media.